isabella232/office-developer-client-docs.de-DE/docs/access/desktop-database-reference/parameters-collection-dao.md

 <br/>

-<span data-ttu-id="6ddd3-117">The following example shows how to open a Recordset that is based on a parameter query.</span><span class="sxs-lookup"><span data-stu-id="6ddd3-117">The following example shows how to open a Recordset that is based on a parameter query.</span></span>
+<span data-ttu-id="6a710-117">Das folgende Beispiel zeigt das Öffnen eines Recordset, das auf einer Parameterabfrage basiert.</span><span class="sxs-lookup"><span data-stu-id="6a710-117">The following example shows how to open a Recordset that is based on a parameter query.</span></span>

 ```vb
     Dim dbs As DAO.Database